hanxiaomax/Learncpp_CN/docs/12-8-lambda-captures.md

 `userArea` will only be calculated once when the lambda is defined.
 The calculated area is stored in the lambda object and is the same for every call.
 If a lambda is mutable and modifies a variable that was defined in the capture, the original value will be overridden.

-Best practice
+!!! success "最佳实践"

 	Only initialize variables in the capture if their value is short and their type is obvious.
 Otherwise it’s best to define the variable outside of the lambda and capture it.

-Dangling captured variables
+## Dangling captured variables

 Variables are captured at the point where the lambda is defined.
 If a variable captured by reference dies before the lambda, the lambda will be left holding a dangling reference.